Spondylosis Disability

 2. Do you currently receive any Social Security benefits on your own work record, including early retirement?
 If yes, stop here – you cannot qualify for SSD benefits.
 If no, move on to question #3.

-3. Are you currently working and earning paychecks that total more than $1,000/month?
+3. Are you currently working and earning more than $1,500/month?
 If yes, stop here – you cannot qualify for Social Security disability.
 If no, then congratulations!
-You likely meet all technical requirements to qualify for SSD benefits.
+You likely meet all technical requirements to qualify for benefits.

 Remember, spondylosis is an umbrella term doctors use to describe your back pain and related symptoms.
-The Social Security Administration’s Blue Book does not specifically mention spondylosis, because it’s not a diagnosis by itself.
+The Social Security Administration’s Blue Book does not specifically mention spondylosis, because it’s a symptom and not a condition by itself.
 It’s closer to saying you have nausea, for example, because many different things may cause it.
 First, you need to find out the source(s) and gather all related medical records from your doctor.
 These health issues can cause you to develop painful spondylosis symptoms as you age:

-• Facet joint arthritis, so your pain’s usually worse after sitting/lying down for longer periods or when you’re most physically active
+• Facet joint arthritis, so your pain’s usually worse after sitting or lying down for longer periods or when you’re most physically active.

-• Spinal arachnoiditis, which the SSA qualifies as a disability if your doctor says you must change your posture, lie down, stand or sit every two hours to relieve severe burning, pain or itching
+• Spinal arachnoiditis, which the SSA says counts only if your doctor says you must change your posture, lie down, stand, or sit every two hours to relieve severe burning, pain, or itching.

-• Osteoarthritis, which may be age-related, result from surgery or a traumatic injury (i.e., broken ankle)
+• Osteoarthritis, which may start after age 45 or come from surgery or a traumatic injury (i.e., a broken ankle).

 About 62% of approved SSD applicants in recent years listed 2-5 conditions on their claim forms.